 - Reside in the U.S., or be employed by the U.S. government and required to reside outside the U.S. (e.g., soldiers and diplomats stationed abroad)

 - Have a qualified U.S. bank account with a secure biometric identity

 - Have qualified health insurance

 - The ACA employer mandate.
-Most employers who provide health benefits will continue to do so, just to remain competitive, but when everyone has fully-funded individual coverage available through the CTC, an employer mandate is no longer appropriate.
+Most employers who provide health benefits will continue to do so, just to remain competitive, but when everyone has fully-funded individual coverage available through the CTC, an employer mandate is no longer necessary or appropriate.

 States will have the option to place certain individuals under “supervised spending” by requiring the approval of a guardian or supervisory agency for the expenditure of funds from the CTC.

 Besides the obvious cases – like individuals who are mentally incompetent or in prison – this might reasonably include individuals on parole or probation, people in drug or alcohol treatment, and people who, for whatever reason, are chronically homeless.
-So people who are on parole might have most of their CTC money diverted to pay for health insurance and room and board at a halfway house, leaving a modest sum for personal expenses.
+So, for example, people who are released on parole might have most of their CTC money diverted to pay for health insurance and room and board at a halfway house, leaving a modest sum for personal expenses.
 After leaving the halfway house, their parole officers can ensure that appropriate amounts are actually spent on rent and food, not for other things.

 Requiring a contribution to society

 One problem with the CTC is that, if people are careful with their money, it is just barely possible to live on it, at least in lower cost areas, and at least for younger people who pay less for insurance.
 That’s intentional.
 We want to provide a minimum level of support for full-time students, people who are unemployed and looking for work, people who are disabled, and people who can’t work for other reasons.